LeonardoAlvesFrancisco/LeonardoAlvesFrancisco/README.md

 ### 🌓"O conhecimento torna a alma jovem "🧑🏻‍🎨

-- 📍 From Itapevi living in  São Paulo
+- 📍 From Itapevi
--  👨🏻‍💻 Junior SQL Consultant at TechMahindra
+-  👨🏻‍💻 Back-End Developer at Ascential
 -  📘 Sharing a litlle of my Back-End journey at Github
 -  📘 Big Data Specialist